RSMP/juicy/README.md

     require 'juicy'
     pitch = Juicy::Pitch.new(445)
-    pitch.play # audio playback only implemented for Windows platforms
+    pitch.play # audio playback only implemented for Windows and Linux platforms
+    # Linux platforms need to have ALSA audio libraries installed (which you probably do)

 A Note is a Pitch with a name.
 You give it a note name and an octave